upptime/upptime.js.org/docs/get-started.md

 All sensitive information required, such as API keys, are provided as environment variables.
 These are stored as GitHub repository secrets (see [Creating and storing encrypted secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets)).

-To make commits and publish your website, Upptime requires a personal access token (PAT) with the Actions, Contents and Workflow read-write permissions, stored as a repository secret named `GH_PAT`.
+To make commits and publish your website, Upptime requires a personal access token (PAT) with the Actions and Contents read-write permissions, stored as a repository secret named `GH_PAT`.
 You can create a personal access token by following these steps:

 1. Click on your profile picture on the top-right corner and select "Settings"
 2. In the left sidebar, select "Developer settings"